YosriKhaled/ACL/README.md

 node index.js //to run the project
 ```

-##Config
+## Config

 ```
-make sure to setup your config files first before running by setting up your own database and mockaroo. module.exports = {
+make sure to setup your config files first before running by setting up your config directory and the keys.js file and feeding them the database base name and password also the key for mockaroo api.
+An example for the config/keys.js is given below module.exports = {
   mongoURI: "mongodb+srv://<YOUR DATABASE CLUSTER NAME>:<YOUR DATABASE CLUSTER PASSWORD>@cluster0-ws7fn.mongodb.net/test?retryWrites=true",
   apiKey:'MOCKAROO KEY'
 }
 ```
-##Docker
+## Docker
 ```
 to run the node application on docker open your docker terminal at your project directory and write the following commands: